rwema3/Container-interop/docs/ContainerInterface-meta.md

 - `get()`, returning anything, with one mandatory string parameter.
 Should throw an exception if the entry is not found.
 - `has()`, returning a boolean, with one mandatory string parameter.

-### Number of parameters in `get()` method

-While `ContainerInterface` only defines one mandatory parameter in `get()`, it is not incompatible with existing containers that have additional optional parameters.
-PHP allows an implementation to offer more parameters as long as they are optional, because the implementation *does* satisfy the interface.

-This issue has been discussed in [issue #6](https://github.com/container-interop/container-interop/issues/6).